 8. The Road To Hana

-This road-side experience was so amazing, we gave it it’s own in-depth post.
+This road-side experience was so amazing, I gave it it’s own in-depth post.
 In short?
 DO.
 IT.

 Looking for a romantic date night idea while visiting Maui?
 Check out our oceanside dining experience at the Marriott Wailea Beach.